bartek623/G-Code-Sim-v2/README.md

 ## Demo
 [![GCodeSim screen](./public//GCodeSim.png)](https://gcodesim.netlify.app)
-(Click the image below to redirect to the hosted app)
+(Click the image to redirect to the hosted app)